Deepfield: a modular assessment platform

 Proof: DARPA program offices

-A nine-stage assessment pipeline you run yourself.
+An eleven-stage assessment pipeline you run yourself.
 Every stage carries W3C PROV lineage, so any final recommendation traces back through the whole chain to the source evidence.
 Built for standing net-assessment and competitive-intelligence work.

 Proof: Deepfield